Omardyab/reading-notes/README.md

+# Reading Notes
-# Welcome to my Github page.
+# Welcome to my Github Reading Notes.

 #### Omar D'yab is HERE.

-An engineer :)
+An engineer,
 my interests: Computer networks, Machine learning and programming, into basketball and chess!